faassen/secretweblog_zola/content/posts/succinct.md

 Consider a vector (array) of bits.
 For instance `[0, 1, 0, 1, 1, 0, 1, 0]`

-Let's consider a bit vector for a moment.
 What I'm going to say is pretty obvious, but I think it's useful to highlight anyway.
 The bit vector above is 8 entries long.
 This means it fits into a single byte of memory.